 Should you get a dog, you will give it nickname.
 Ziggy quickly morphs into Ziggymans, Zig, Zigster, Mr. Zig, and 1,000 more permutations.
-So, if you choose a name — especially a longer one — try to come up with a ton of nicknames to see if there are nicknames that are easy to say, sound like their full names, and are cute.
+So, if you choose a name — especially a longer one — try to come up with a ton of nicknames, and good ones, not ones like ‘Buddy,’ to see if there are nicknames that are easy to say, sound like their full names, and are cute.
 Otherwise, per Ellis, you’ll risk confusing your dog.

 7. Think Of Your Dog’s Personality

 Miniature poodles can be named ‘Tater Tot’ (reasoning: the texture of their fur!) and bulldogs ‘Butterball’ (reasoning: duh) But beyond looks, personality is a huge indicator of what you might want to name your dog.
 For example, Ellis named her dog Rossi, after the motorcycle racer Valentino Rossi.
 “My dog is crazy, and runs around like a maniac, super fast all day.
 So that fits him.”